Skip to Content

 If the wear layer is thicker than the usual, no doubt it can be used for up to ten years before needing to be renewed.

-Certain luxury vinyl floor solutions may need extra effort.
+Certain floor solutions may need extra effort.
 Whilst Vinyl Composite Tile (VCT) requires less upkeep than hardwood flooring, it does necessitate daily washing and sweeping, as well as frequent waxing and polishing to keep the surface free of marks and stains.

 Engineered luxury vinyl plank is a better alternative for waterproof flooring than engineered hardwood, which could be ruined by water.